DishaMT19/DS_AI_Internship/README.md

 - Applied conditional probability concepts to structured problem-solving scenarios.
 - Understood and implemented Bayes’ Theorem for evidence-based probability updates.
 - Enhanced analytical thinking by connecting probability theory to real-world decision-making.
+- Developed a strong understanding of statistical distributions and their properties.
+- Applied Z-Score calculations to standardize data and detect anomalies.
+- Explored the Central Limit Theorem and its importance in inferential statistics.
+- Learned how sampling techniques affect representativeness and reliability.
+- Strengthened statistical foundations necessary for advanced analytics and Machine Learning modeling.

 ---